 2. Koh Tao – beginners on a budget

 As a part of the Chumphon Archipelago, Koh Tao offers intimate access to the incredible sights and experiences that make the Gulf of Thailand a popular diving destination.
 This island has over 25 dive sites to choose all within 45 minutes, giving you adequate time to explore the best of the region.
 With crystal clear waters year-round and some of the cheapest certification course in the world, Koh Tao is ideal for beginners on a budget.

-3. Koh Phangan – Entertainment In and Out of the Water
+3. Koh Phangan – entertainment in & out of the water

 With easy access to the iconic Sail Rock in as little as 15 minutes, Koh Phangan is a must-visit Thai scuba diving destination.
 In addition to boat dives, Koh Phangan also offers access to some incredible beach dives for those who simply can’t wait to get their feet wet!

-Koh Phangan is also home of the infamous Full Moon Party, easy access to the Ang Thong marine reserve, and other on-land attractions sure to occupy any non-divers you may be traveling with.
+Koh Phangan is also home to the infamous Full Moon Party, easy access to the Ang Thong marine reserve, and other on-land attractions sure to occupy any non-divers you may be travelling with.
 If you’re looking for amazing entertainment in and out of the water, Koh Phangan is the place for you!